FlintSH/Flare/README.md

    cp .env.example .env
    ```
 3. Update environment variables (e.g. NEXTAUTH_SECRET and DATABASE_URL) to point to your Postgres server and secure your instance with a secret key.
-4. Launch Flare (which runs PostgreSQL and Redis) with:
+4. Launch Flare (which runs PostgreSQL) with:
    ```bash
    docker compose up -d
    ```